jaweria332/jaweria332/README.md

 ## I'm a Student, Enthusiastic learner,ML/DL Practioner, Developer, and Teacher!

-- ☘️ I'm currently working on some basic AI Project.
+- ☘️ I'm currently working on the medical related project for a well-known organization.
-- 👩‍💻 I'm currently learning ML, DL and Data Analysis.
+- 👩‍💻 I'm currently learning and practicing the web app implementation with Flask framework.
 - 👯 I’m looking to collaborate with other content developer.
-- 🥅 2021 Goals: Contribute more to Open Source projects.
+- 🥅 2022 Goals: Contribute more on different projects and indulge in continous learning to enhance skills.
-- ⚡ Fun fact: Singing is my hobby apart from studies and learning.
+- ⚡ Fun fact: Singing is my hobby apart from playing with data, programming, studies and learning.

 ### Connect With Me :v: